About The Dogs Choice

 There are not a lot of places in our surrounding area where good quality, affordable raw food is to be found.
 This is the reason I decided to start to set up my business and offer a selection of high quality, ‘Raw Dog food’ for collection or local delivery.

 Much research went into the companies I use and their sources, packaging control and ethics, enabling me to offer quality minces and bones at a great price.

 3 years ago I was lucky enough to give a home to ‘Ernie’ my gorgeous Cairn terrier, he had really unpleasant sores on his paws and his general skin condition was not great.

 He had been fed on a well regarded dried food… I switched to raw straight away and within 3 weeks he was like a different dog, all the sores on his paws gone and lovely skin plus a shiny healthy coat.
 I was also told he had a problem with his back leg if walked for too long he would develop a limp, since being on the raw; we slowly increased his exercise over the first year and although we didn’t come across any leg problems, we have never looked back or been concerned.
 In fact I was told by our Vet that he had superb muscle definition, looked fit and was an excellent specimen.
 He now walks miles and miles each week and runs behind us when we are out cycling for 10 miles + with ease and still wants to play ball when we get home, now it’s me that gets tired first – maybe I should try raw 🙂

-So please feel free to give me a call for advice or just a chat about the raw diet and I will help all I can.
+So please feel free to give me a call for advice or just a chat about the raw diet (or you can go to The Dogs Choice Contact page) and I will help all I can.